ojilles/jilles.net/_posts/2014-05-28-setting-up-an-hadoop-oozie-coordinator-and-workflow.md

 [Workflow](https://oozie.apache.org/docs/3.1.3-incubating/WorkflowFunctionalSpec.html) on
 [Hadoop](http://hadoop.apache.org) (in my case [Cloudera](http://www.cloudera.com/content/cloudera/en/about/hadoop-and-big-data.html)'s distribution).
-This was quite frustrating because of many small problems that are completely non-intuative and not documented.
+This was quite frustrating because of many small problems that are completely non-intuitive and not documented.
 Error messages that you get back from a distributed system are mostly non-descriptive from the developers perspective.
 So I thought I should write this down so that others can benefit (and for myself to have a